varun6531/Investra/README.md

 - Redis (for caching): install from website - [redis.io](https://redis.io/download)
 - Expo CLI (for mobile development): shown below in installation guide

+## Make sure to restart your system after installation (especially if updating path variables in windows)

 ### Install

 ### 1. Clone the Repository